inaytaydn/blog-preview-card-main/README.md

-# fashion-blog
+# blog-preview-card-main

 Hello everyone.
 Thanks to the course I took on Udemig, I added a new one to my projects.
-Here is a "Fashion Blog Project" created with react.
+Here is a " blog-preview-card-main" created with html and css.

 # Usage Tecnologies